What is Outsourcing?

 Step 4: Use TeamViewer to view their screen.
 After 2 or 3 sessions on your screen, test them by having them go through the process with you watching.
 Provide feedback while they are going through the process so that they are perfect once you let them go on their own.

-Step 5: Provide them with the training guide and have them update it as parts of the process changes.
+Step 5: Provide them with the onboarding guide and have them update it as parts of the process changes.
 It is their responsibility to keep it as updated as possible for future workers.

-Mistake #7: Not Cross Training in Your Free Time
+Mistake #7: Not Getting Other Workers Onboarded in Your Free Time

-You’ve now properly trained your team of online workers in their specific tasks and your business is running efficiently.
+You’ve now properly onboarded the workers in their specific tasks and your business is running efficiently.
 That’s worth a pat on the back.
 In all honesty, you’ve done an amazing job if you’ve managed to make it this far without committing one of our key outsourcing mistakes.

-The next most common mistake is reserved for those advanced business owners outsourcing who have created an efficient team of online workers.
+The next most common mistake is reserved for those advanced business owners outsourcing who have created an efficient group of online workers.

-One aspect of having employees that always comes up is time off, sick days, and vacations.
-Depending on your company’s policies, your employees may have 2 to 3 weeks of vacation time each year.
+One aspect of having local workers that always comes up is time off, sick days, and vacations.
+Depending on your company’s policies, the workers may have 2 to 3 weeks of vacation time each year.

 Vacations are great!
-They give your employees time away from work to enjoy their life and allow them a necessary reboot 3 to 4 times each year.
+They give workers time away from work to enjoy their life and allow them a necessary reboot 3 to 4 times each year.

 What could be wrong with vacations?

-Well, for that period of time that the employee is on vacation, you lose someone that is a master of their craft.
-When thinking about one of your online workers that specializes in a very specific task of your operations, you run into a bit of a challenge…
+Well, for that period of time that the worker is on vacation, you lose someone that is a master of their craft.
+When thinking about one of the online workers that specializes in a very specific task of your operations, you run into a bit of a challenge…

 Who else can do that task?

-This is where business owners can fall into the trap and commit the most common mistake #7…not cross training your online workers in your free time.
+This is where business owners can fall into the trap and commit the most common mistake #7…not having other online workers set up to take over.

 Don’t worry…we have a solution for you!
-Here is how you can overcome this challenge that many business owners unfortunately run into while managing their online team.
+Here is how you can overcome this challenge that many business owners unfortunately run into while managing their online workers.

 Step 1: Identify all of the tasks that are handled by online workers in your company.